How to simplify accounting for small businesses

 Plus, if you are scrambling at the last minute to pull your financials together for tax filing, you may even risk missing the deadline and owing a penalty.
 But it does not have to be this way.

 We’ve partnered with Bench Accounting, an online bookkeeping service we personally use and deeply admire, to pull together these tips on how to simplify your bookkeeping all year round, but especially during tax time.

 Keep your business finances organized

 Even as a freelancer or solopreneur your business financials should be separated from your personal financials in different accounts, if possible.

-And no matter how big or small your business is, it is best to use a dedicated software such as Freshbooks that links to your financial accounts and can automatically track and tag your income and expenses.
+And no matter how big or small your business is, it is best to use a dedicated software such as Quickbooks that links to your financial accounts and can automatically track and tag your income and expenses.

-We personally use Freshbooks because of its simple interface.
+We personally use Quickbooks because of its simple interface.
 It is also ranked as the #1 accounting software for solopreneurs, freelancers and service-based business owners.

 You can automate invoicing, organize expenses, track time and accept payments online with just a few clicks.